urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 and so the GitHub GUI will replace all spaces with hyphens.
 2. You need to decide what to branch off of if you already have multiple branches.
 In the event that you have no other branches, then you will branch from the `main` branch.
 If you have more than one branch, you will need to select which branch you are branching from.

 Confirm the creation of your branch by clicking on the `Create branch` pop-up.
+Finally, at this moment the branch does not exist in the cloud.
+To send it up, simply click the `Publish branch` button at the top of the screen (you can do this either before or after making some commits to this branch).

 Creating branches is easiest when you have already pushed all your commits to your repository and your local copy is caught up with your repository.
 However, when working on a project you may have some non-committed changes to the code and you realize you are either not on the correct